Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Physical model

 This assumes that the system remains nearly in virial equilibrium during gas depletion.
-This is sufficient for our purposes and is a good approximation for the $\tau \gtrsim 3{\rm Myr}$ cases we consider here, improving efficiency of our numerical code while taking into consideration cluster dilution due to mass loss.
+This is sufficient for our purposes and is a good approximation of the $\tau \gtrsim 3{\rm Myr}$ cases that we consider here, improving the efficiency of our numerical code, while taking into consideration cluster dilution due to mass loss.

-The gas profile should naturally be more extended than the stellar component (e.g. \cite{2015ApJ...806...35J,2019Natur.569..519K}).
-We assume
+The gas profile should naturally be more extended than the stellar component (e.g., \cite{2015ApJ...806...35J,2019Natur.569..519K}).
+We assumed that